skid06/PHP_Test_Optimy/README.md

 # Important: Run the command 'composer dump-autoload' to generate the autoloader.

+## 2. Creates an Abstract class BaseManger as base class for CommentManager and NewsManager.

+- BaseManager defines abstract methods to be implemented by the child classes.
+It also handles methods for DB operations.
+- CommentManager and NewsManager extend AbstractManager to reuse common functionality and implement the abstract methods.
+- Removes the previous usage of getInstance method as we will directly instantiate the CommentManager and NewsManager, by having a base class, singleton instance will no longer be needed.
+- The previous use of the Singleton pattern (via the getInstance method) has been removed.
+Instead, CommentManager and NewsManager can now be instantiated directly.
+This change simplifies the code and aligns with the new design where each manager class operates independently.

-## 2. Using constructors and a base class for Comment.php and News.php
+## 3. Using constructors and a base class for Comment.php and News.php

 - Adds \_\_construct methods for initializing properties to all the classes.
 This reduces the need for setters if initial values are provided.
 - Creates a BaseEntity class that serves as a common base class that contains shared functionality and properties.
 Both News and Comment classes will then extend this base class, promoting code reuse and simplifying maintenance.